 We urge parents/carers with any concerns regarding the SEND policy or the provision made for their child to speak to us as soon as possible.
-If you wish to discuss your child's educational needs or are unhappy about something regarding your child's schooling, please contact the school office to arrange a meeting with the class teacher and/or Head Teacher/SENDCO.
-In addition, the school has a complaints policy.
+If you wish to discuss your child's educational needs or are unhappy about something regarding your child's schooling please contact the school office to arrange a meeting with the class teacher and/or Head Teacher/SENDCO.